-MEF's Farid, who is also the chief people officer at MBSB Bank, said there is a disconnect between the labour participation rate and the high number of female degree-holders.
+Farid Basir, vice president of the Malaysian Employers Federation. --supplied photo MEF's Farid, who is also the Chief People Officer at MBSB Bank, said there is a disconnect between the labour participation rate and the high number of female degree-holders.

-"It demonstrates that it is a talent that we have not optimised," he said, adding that it was crucial for Malaysia to fully utilise its untapped talents to achieve greater economic success as it heads towards an ageing nation.
+"It demonstrates that it is a talent that we have not optimised," he said, adding that it is crucial for Malaysia to fully utilise its untapped talents to achieve greater economic success as it heads towards an ageing nation.

-To do so, he said employers needed to create a structure for women to reach top leadership positions by providing them a developmental platform for mentoring and coaching through targets.
+To do so, he said employers need to create a structure for women to reach top leadership positions by providing them a developmental platform for mentoring and coaching through targets.

-In Malaysia, men make up most of the decision-makers in government, public service and private sector although women constitute 48.6% of the population.
+In Malaysia, men make up most of the decision-makers in government, public service and private sector although women constitute 48.6 per cent of the population.

-As of Sept 29, 2021, only 14.9% or 33 out of the 222 seats in the Dewan Rakyat were held by women MPs, while women holding decision-making positions in the public sector accounted for 38.2%.
-Women representation in the top 100 public limited companies' (PLC) board of directors (BOD) stood at 25.8%.
+As of Sept 29, 2021, only 14.9 per cent or 33 out of the 222 seats at the Dewan Rakyat were held by women Members of Parliament (MPs), while women holding decision-making positions in the public sector accounted for 38.2 per cent.
+Women representation in the top 100 public limited companies' (PLC) board of directors (BOD) stood at 25.8 per cent.